Oral Cancer: Surgery

 Removal of the tongue.
 A full or partial removal of the tongue (glossectomy) may be needed for cancer of the tongue.

 Neck dissection.
-This surgery can be done if there is a chance the cancer has spread to lymph nodes in your neck.
+This surgery can be done if the cancer has spread to lymph nodes in your neck.
 Your surgeon removes the lymph nodes in the neck and some of the nearby tissue.
+This is done at the same time surgery is done to remove the tumor.

 Tracheostomy.
 You may have this surgery if the cancer or surgery makes breathing difficult.
 The surgeon makes a hole in your neck, into your windpipe (trachea).
-The hold is held open with a small tube called a tracheostomy (trach) tube.
+The hole is held open with a small tube called a tracheostomy (trach) tube.
 You then breathe through this tube.
-A tracheostomy may be temporary or permanent.
+A tracheostomy may be temporary, used only until the swelling goes down.
+Or it may be permanent.

 Before your surgery

 You’ll meet with your surgeon beforehand to talk about the procedure.
-The surgeon will find out if you are taking any medicines and will go over your medical records.
+The surgeon will find out if you are taking any medicines and will go over your health history.
 This is done to make sure your surgery will not be affected by any medicines you’re taking or any other health problems you have.
 You can ask any questions and address any concerns you may have.

 Questions to ask your surgeon include: